Reasoning as Compression: Unifying Budget Forcing via the Conditional Information Bottleneck: Methodology

 \subsection{Problem Formulation}

-We consider a reasoning task defined by a dataset distribution $P_{\mathcal{D}}(X, Y)$, where $X$ represents a problem prompt and $Y$ represents the ground truth answer.
+We consider a reasoning task defined by a dataset distribution $P_{\mathcal{D}}(X, Y)$, where $X$ is the prompt and $Y$ the ground truth answer.
 We aim to learn a stochastic policy $\pi_\theta(Z \mid X)$ that generates a \ac{CoT} $Z$ to bridge the gap between $X$ and $Y$, while $\pi_\theta(Y \mid X, Z)$ generates the correct answer. \\ Our goal is to optimize the policy $\pi_\theta$ to maximize the \textbf{Sufficiency} of $Z$ for predicting $Y$, while minimizing the \textbf{Minimality} (information cost) of $Z$ relative to the side information $X$.
-This is formalized by the \ac{CIB} objective:

-where $\mu \ge 0$ controls the rate-distortion trade-off.
-To derive our final reward function, we rewrite \autoref{eq:cib_objective} as a maximization problem, rather than a minimization one.
+This is formalized by the \ac{CIB} objective: $\min_{\theta} \mathcal{L}_{\text{CIB}}(\theta) = \min_{\theta} I(X; Z) - \mu I(Z; Y \mid X)$, where $\mu \ge 0$ controls the rate-distortion trade-off.
+To derive our final reward function, we rewrite the previous objective as a maximization problem, rather than a minimization one.
 Therefore, our objective becomes:

-where $\beta$ gives direct control on the trade-off between accuracy and compression level (see \autoref{fig:betam_abl}).
-See Appendix~\ref{app:CIB} for the detailed discussion on the derivation.
-In what follows, we discuss how we can optimize the above bound.
+where $\beta$ gives direct control on the trade-off between accuracy and compression level (Figure~\ref{fig:side_side_1}, right).
+We refer the reader to Appendix~\ref{app:CIB} for the detailed discussion on the derivation. \paragraph{Deriving the Sufficiency Term (Accuracy Reward).} We aim to maximize the conditional \ac{MI} $I(Z; Y \mid X)$.
+We can write it as a function of the policy $\pi_\theta(y|x,z), \pi_\theta(z|x)$ as: